jdlib/JDBX/UserGuide.md

 ## <a name="queries"></a>3.
 Running SQL queries

 In JDBC executing a query returns a `java.sql.ResultSet`.
-Given the `ResultSet` you will loop over its rows and extract values from the rows in appropriate form.
+Given the `ResultSet` you can loop over its rows and extract values from the rows in appropriate form.

 JDBX uses the builder pattern and functional programming to avoid most of the boilerplate code needed in JDBC.

-**Example 1:** Read all rows from a result set and convert each row into a data object
+**Example 1:** Read all rows from a query result and convert each row into a data object

     Connection con = ...
     String sql = "SELECT * FROM Cities ORDER BY name";